mui/material-ui/docs/pages/api/swipeable-drawer.md

 # SwipeableDrawer API

 <p class="description">The API documentation of the SwipeableDrawer React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { SwipeableDrawer } from '@material-ui/core';